 Also of interest is that Salem has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Salem in 2010 was $23,201, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $92,804 for a family of four.
+The per capita income in Salem in 2018 was $31,610, which is middle income relative to Oregon and the nation.
+This equates to an annual income of $126,440 for a family of four.
 However, Salem contains both very wealthy and poor people as well.

-Salem is a very ethnically-diverse city.
+Salem is an extremely ethnically-diverse city.
 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salem residents report their race to be White, followed by Asian.
 Salem also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.30% of the city’s residents.
-Important ancestries of people in Salem include Irish, English, Norwegian, and European.
+People of Hispanic or Latino origin account for 22.35% of the city’s residents.
+Important ancestries of people in Salem include German, English, Irish, European, and Norwegian.

 The most common language spoken in Salem is English.
 Other important languages spoken here include Spanish and Pacific Island languages.